 Thanks to the rise of the Internet, advertisers and publishers now have access to enormous amounts of quality and generalized data sets that could never have been generated in the offline world.
 These data sets can give companies deeper insights into consumer behavior, identify trends, and improve campaign performance.

-In this chapter, we’ll look at how companies collect data, the different types of data, the role of a data management platform (DMP), and what data is used for.
+In this chapter, we’ll look at how companies collect data, the different types of data, the role of data platforms like data management platforms (DMP) and customer data platforms (CDPs), and what data is used for.

 The Different Types Of Data: First-Party, Second-Party, And Third-Party Data